unoplatform/uno/doc/articles/guides/native-frame-nav-tutorial.md

         ```
 5. (Optionally) Add an `AppBarButton` to the `CommandBar` for back navigation in the last two pages for Skia heads:
     - `BlankPage1.xaml`, `BlankPage2.xaml`:
+        > [!NOTE]
-        > note: Here a platform conditional is used to show the `AppBarButton` on the Skia platforms only.
-For more information on this feature, check out: [platform specific xaml](doc\articles\platform-specific-xaml)
+        > Here a platform conditional is used to show the `AppBarButton` on the Skia platforms only.
+For more information on this feature, check out: [platform specific XAML](../platform-specific-xaml.md)
         ```xml
         <Page ...
               xmlns:skia="http://uno.ui/skia"